New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

 has a singular point at $Q=0$, which violates the assumptions of the inverse function theorem.
 Crucially, this singular point then necessarily appears as a solution of the $Q$-equation of motion.
 Indeed, by varying the transformed action

 with respect to both $Q$ and $\phi$ we obtain the following set of equations of motion

-Clearly, the solutions of the original theory are also solutions of these equations of motion.
+Clearly, the solutions of seed theory \eqref{eq: ex1: action} are also solutions of these equations of motion.
 However, these are not the only possible solutions.
 Indeed, the $Q$-equation of motion either reproduces the equation of motion of the original untransformed system ($\Ddot{q}=0$), or requires the Jacobian to vanish ($J=0$).
 Hence, there are \emph{two branches} of solutions: the \emph{regular branch} describing the original dynamics and the \emph{singular branch} corresponding to the singular point of the Jacobian ($Q=0$).

-The $\phi$-equation of motion \eqref{eq:phi eom} is identically satisfied on the regular branch.
-In the regular branch, we are away from the singular point of the invertible transformation and the dynamics are equivalent to those of the original theory.
-Since there was only a single equation of motion before transformation \eqref{eq: ex1: transformation}, there is only a single non-trivial equation after transformation.
+In the regular branch, we are away from the singular point of the invertible transformation and the dynamics are equivalent to those of the original seed theory.
+This is reflected in the $\phi$-equation of motion \eqref{eq: ex1: phi eom} being satisfied identically on the original solution $\ddot{q}=0$.
+This is rather natural, since there was only a single equation of motion prior to transformation \eqref{eq: ex1: transformation}, there is only a single non-trivial equation after transformation.
 Nevertheless, we are using two variables instead of one to describe the original system - so we must ask what happens to this redundancy.
-The answer is that there is an obvious gauge freedom in action \eqref{eq: ex1: transformed action}
+The answer is that there is an obvious gauge freedom in action \eqref{eq: ex1: first transformed action}

 where $\epsilon(t)$ is an arbitrary function of time.
-This gauge freedom in action \eqref{eq: ex1: transformed action} corresponds to the identity
+This gauge freedom in action \eqref{eq: ex1: first transformed action} corresponds to the identity

-From the perspective of theory given by action \eqref{eq: ex1: transformed action} with two variables, the original variable $q$ given by combination \eqref{eq: ex1: transformation} is a gauge invariant variable.
+From the perspective of theory given by action \eqref{eq: ex1: first transformed action} with two variables, the original variable $q$ given by combination \eqref{eq: ex1: transformation} is a gauge invariant variable.
 It is crucial that gauge transformation \eqref{eq: ex1: gauge freedom} cannot be linearized around the singular point $Q=0$.
 Moreover, it is clear that equation of motion \eqref{eq: ex1: y eom} is not gauge invariant, due to the presence of the Jacobian.
 Though, the equation of motion becomes gauge invariant when $Q\neq0$.
-Note that \eqref{eq: ex1: y eom} has $\Ddot{Q}$, while \eqref{eq: ex1: phi eom} has $\ddddot{\phi}$ so that naively one would count that maximum there is two DoF from \eqref{eq: ex1: phi eom} and one DoF from \eqref{eq: ex1: y eom}, however one DoF can be eliminated due to gauge freedom \eqref{eq: ex1: gauge freedom} so that maximum two DoF may remain.
+Note that \eqref{eq: ex1: y eom} has $\Ddot{Q}$, while \eqref{eq: ex1: phi eom} has $\ddddot{\phi}$ so that naively one would count that there is at most two DoF from \eqref{eq: ex1: phi eom} and one DoF from \eqref{eq: ex1: y eom}, however one DoF can be eliminated due to gauge freedom \eqref{eq: ex1: gauge freedom} so that maximum two DoF may remain.

 In the singular branch, $\phi$-equation of motion reduces to

 which yields the solution

 where $c_{i}$ are four constants of integration.
 A crucial point here is that transformation \eqref{eq: ex1: transformation} does not become trivial at the singular point.
 Instead, it reduces to